analytics & research

-First of all, the analyst needs to determine the commercial goals set for the project, the expected results and methods of their evaluation.
+First of all, the analyst needs to determine the financial goals set for the project, the expected results, and the methods of their evaluation.
 According to Google, the most common business goals are:

 - gathering information about users for the sales department (determining the target audience);

 - sales of goods and services (e-commerce, see our article on core metrics for online stores);